alexis-martel/BrebeufHx-Challenges/README.md

 > Programming challenge platform with support for Python and JavaScript - No backend required!

+This platform was used by dozens of hackers during BrébeufHx 8.0 (2025)!

 ## How to deploy

 Find a static web server somewhere and you're good to go!